 By Tim Hepher and David Shepardson

-(Reuters) - Southwest Airlines Co clashed with engine-maker CFM over the timing and cost of proposed inspections after a 2016 engine accident, months before the explosion this week of a similar engine on a Southwest jet that led to the death of a passenger, public documents showed.
+(Reuters) - Southwest Airlines Co clashed with engine-maker CFM over the timing of proposed inspections and with regulators over costs after a 2016 accident involving the airline that was caused by a fan blade separating, public documents showed.

-Southwest said in its submission that the FAA's proposal would force the carrier to inspect some 732 engines in one of two categories under review - much higher than the FAA's total estimate of 220 engines across the whole U.S. fleet.
+Southwest said in its submission on the federal website it would have to inspect some 732 engines in one of two categories of engines under review - much higher than the FAA's total estimate of 220 engines needing to be inspected across the whole U.S. fleet.

 "The affected engine count for the fleet in costs of compliance ... appears to be vastly understated," it said.

-Other airlines also said in written comments in October that their costs in time and money would be higher than regulators initially expected, in part because the airlines did not closely track the fan blades used in their engines.
+Other airlines commenting on last year's FAA proposal projected higher costs in time and money than regulators initially expected, because they did not closely track the fan blade.

 American Airlines said in a statement that after the FAA notice was published, it "voluntarily began inspections of CFM56-7B fan blades."
-It has 304 Boeing 737 airplanes with those engines.
+The company has 304 737 airplanes with those engines.

 Safety checks in Europe have also been contentious.

-European regulators last month ordered checks within just nine months of April 2, following the 2016 incident at Southwest.
-Investigators warn that it is too early to say whether the two problems are linked.
+European regulators last month ordered checks within just nine months of April 2, following the 2016 engine incident at Southwest, although investigators warn it is too early to say whether the two problems are linked.